Exploring neutrino interactions in light of present and upcoming galaxy surveys: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Petter Taule and David Camarena for useful discussions.
 SP1 thanks Debarun Paul, Arko Bhaumik, Rahul Shah, Pathikrith Banerjee, Antara Dey and Purba Mukherjee for discussions at various stages of the project.
 SP1 also thanks Bithika Halder for constant support and inspiration throughout the project, and CSIR for financial support through Senior Research Fellowship (File no. 09/093(0195)/2020-EMR-I).
 RS acknowledges support from DST Inspire Faculty fellowship Grant no. IFA19-PH231 at ISI Kolkata and the NFSG Research grant from BITS Pilani Hyderabad.
 SP2 thanks the Department of Science and Technology, Govt. of India for partial support through Grant No. NMICPS/006/MD/2020-21.
 We gratefully acknowledge the use of the publicly available codes \href{https://github.com/lesgourg/class_public}{\texttt{CLASS}}, \href{https://github.com/Michalychforever/CLASS-PT}{\texttt{CLASS-PT}} and \href{https://github.com/brinckmann/montepython_public}{\texttt{MontePython}} for parameter estimation and \href{https://github.com/cmbant/getdist}{\texttt{Getdist}} for plotting.
 We also acknowledge the use of computational facilities of Technology Innovation Hub at ISI Kolkata, along with High Performance Computing facility Pegasus at IUCAA, Pune, India.
+We thank the anonymous referee for useful comments and suggestions that helped us significantly improve our paper.